Genre: Urban Fantasy

 Not much really.
 It is hailed as a brilliantly written, amazingly addictive, and fabulously inventive story that is the measure by which most Urban Fantasy novels are judged.
 Its hordes of fans love it, and many, many authors have desperately tried to create the next Harry Dresden.
 And you know what?
-I can’t blame either group, because I think I’ve come down with a bad case of Dresden Fever myself (this modern day wizard selling me on what a kick ass thing great urban fantasy can be.)
+I can’t blame either group, because I can totally see how many readers would come down with a bad case of Dresden Fever after being introduced to this guy, and if I was an author I know I would absolutely be dying to create the next Harry.

 The building was quiet – absolutely devoid of sound except for the gentle tap of someone rhythmically counting out his boredom.
 A noise that unerring led down an empty hallway to a small office.